Transforming Customer Experience in Hospitality: A Leadership Approach

 3. Move With Purpose

-Create a path that works for you and that allows you to see the operations at the right time.
-Know when to jump in and help and when to move out of position – employees will appreciate the help and it is always useful to experience frontline roles first hand.
-Intentional touring, delivered with energy and clarity, ensures consistent quality and delivering what matters most to guests and the team.
+Create a path that works for you and allows you to see operations at the right time.
+Know when to jump in and help and when to step back—employees will appreciate the assistance, and it’s always useful to experience frontline roles firsthand.
+Intentional touring, delivered with energy and clarity, ensures consistent quality and delivers what matters most to guests and the team.

 4. Empower Your Team